Zheren1999/Zheren1999/Projects.md

 I applied the optimization criteria to generate a contour plot for a given material property and distributed load.

 **Result:**
-GitHub repository of my work can be found here:
+GitHub repository of my work can be found [here] (https://github.com/Zheren1999/optimization-the-cross-sectional-geometry-of-a-doubly-clamped-beam-)